 Step 2: Select What Vegetable to Plant

-When planning to grow vegetables in a greenhouse year-round, selecting vegetables that will thrive in the conditions for your greenhouse gardening and greenhouse production is important.
+When planning to grow vegetables in a greenhouse year-round, selecting vegetables that will thrive in your greenhouse gardening and greenhouse production conditions is important.

-Some vegetable ideal for growing in a greenhouse include tomatoes, peppers, cucumbers, and herbs.
-These vegetables can be planted in pots or soil, and they will need plenty of sunlight and water to grow successfully.
+Some vegetables ideal for growing in a greenhouse include tomatoes, peppers, cucumbers, and herbs.
+These vegetables can be planted in pots or soil, and they need plenty of sunlight and water to grow successfully.